mariohernandez/component-based-development/README.md

 6. If you successfully followed all the steps, you can login to your site using `admin` and `admin` as username/password.

+---
+**NOTE**:  This is a full class and assistance with your local environment may be limited.
+We are leveraging Lando to help streamline the setup of a consistent local development environment.
 <!-- TODO: Commenting for now until documentation is complete. -->
 <!-- ## Workshop exercises: